'Walking for Health' is a national programme which aims to get people walking more through regular group walks, led by trained volunteer leaders.

 - walks are suitable for all ages and abilities, everyone is welcome

-If you're attending a Health Walk for the first time, please arrive 15 minutes early to introduce yourself to the walk leader and complete a short health questionnaire, note that:
+If you're attending a Health Walk for the first time, please arrive 15 minutes early to introduce yourself to the walk leader and complete a short health registration form, note that:

 - all walkers are asked to sign the register

-- you must wear clothes and footwear suited to the weather conditions on the day
+- you must wear clothes and footwear suited to the walking and weather conditions on the day

 - bring a drink with you

-- dogs should be kept on a lead
+- dogs should be kept on a short lead

 - toilets are available on most routes or at the meeting points